 Your care plan should outline your provider's approach to care management.
 Some providers offer the option for you to be involved in the management of your Home Care Package.
-Your provider will discuss these options with you and the care plan will outline the level of involvement you've chosen to have.
+Your provider will discuss these options with you and the care plan will outline the level of involvement you choose.
+This level can range from fully managed by your provider to self-managed by you.